-In the 2019-2020 school year, we will build on those successes from last year.
+In the 2020-21 school year we will build on those successes.
 The PTSA has been generous in its support of the work of the REC.
 We plan to create student affinity groups, continue the REC Discussion Group, host some speakers and trainings, continue to support Black Lives Matter at School, and more.

 REC Meeting Schedule